 Scenario 2: There is excess demand in county B but not in county A so that the bid to reduce demand in B is applied but the bid to reduce demand in A is not.
-The bid to reduce demand in A is considered first but it is not applied, because this scenario assumes that there no excess demand in A; thus, the bid is placed in the queue, and the activity associated with the demand held by the bidder continues to be 7,000 + 2,800 =9,800.
+The bid to reduce demand in A is considered first but it is not applied, because this scenario assumes that there no excess demand in A; thus, the bid is placed in the queue, and the activity associated with the demand held by the bidder continues to be 7,000 + 2,800 = 9,800.
 The bid to reduce demand in B is considered next and is applied, because this scenario assumes that there is excess demand in B. As a result, the activity associated with the demand held by the bidder is now 7,000.
 The bid processing algorithm will then consider the bid to increase demand in C (because it has a lower price point than the bid to increase demand in D).
-The bid to increase demand in C is not applied, because applying it would cause the bidder's processed activity to becomes 10,000 + 7,000 = 17,000, which would exceed the bidder's eligibility of 10,000.
-The bid to increase demand in D is considered next and is applied, because that does not cause the bidder's processed activity to exceed its eligibility (7,000 + 2,000)< 10,000).
-Then, the bidder's processed activity after the round is equal to 9,000 (less than its required activity of 9500) and the bidder's eligibility in the next round is 9,474 bidding units (that is, 9,000/0.95 rounded up to the nearest integer).
+The bid to increase demand in C is not applied, because the bidder's eligibility of 10,000.
+The bid to increase demand in D is considered next and is applied, because that does not cause the bidder's processed activity to exceed its eligibility (7,000 + 2,000 < 10,000).
+Then, the bidder's processed activity after the round is 9,474 bidding units (that is, 9,000/0.95 rounded up to the nearest integer).

-7.2 Clock Prices for Next Round
+6.2 Clock Prices for Next Round

-A county's clock price in the next round is calculated as the county's posted price from the previous round multiplied by an increment percentage that may be county-specific.
+A county's clock price in the next round is calculated as the county's posted price from the previous round multiplied by an increment percentage.